 Or, if the spouse will be adjusting status, the two of you will attend an interview at a local USCIS office.

 Once the green card holder naturalizes to U.S. citizenship (which he or she can probably apply for after five years of permanent residence), the foreign-born spouse becomes what's known as an "immediate relative."
-That means the person is not subject to the waiting list, but can move forward with a green card application right away.
+That means the person is not subject to the waiting list, and the priority date becomes irrelevant.
+They can move forward with a green card application right away.

-As a further benefit of being an immediate relative, if the foreign-born spouse in in the United States after a legal entry (such as with a visa, used for its original purpose and without any secret intent of marrying), he or she can go ahead and apply to adjust status, regardless of any overstay.
+As a further benefit of being an immediate relative, if a foreign-born spouse is in the United States after a legal entry (such as with a visa, used for its original purpose and without any secret intention of marrying), they can go ahead and apply to adjust status, regardless of any overstay.

 In fact, something called the "provisional" or "stateside" waiver allows immigrants who are not inadmissible for any reason other than unlawful presence to apply to USCIS for the waiver of inadmissibility before leaving the U.S. for their consular interview.
 That way, they can be fairly certain that the immigrant visa will be granted and be allowed to return to the U.S. soon.
 See Staying in the U.S. With the I-601A Provisional Waiver of Inadmissibility and Tips for Filing an I-601A Provisional Waiver Application.

-If the foreign-born spouse is living overseas while awaiting a current priority date, you'll need to advise the National Visa Center, which is holding the file waiting for the old priority date to become current, of the petitioner's change in status to U.S. citizen.
+If the foreign-born spouse is living overseas while awaiting a current priority date, you'll need to advise the National Visa Center of the petitioner's change in status to U.S. citizen.
+(The NVC holds onto the file while everyone waits for the old priority date to become current.)
 The easiest way to do so is to contact the NVC online.
-It will request a copy of the naturalization certificate then forward the file to the appropriate consulate for immigrant visa processing.
+It will request a copy of the naturalization certificate, then forward the file to the appropriate consulate for immigrant visa processing.

 The above is a brief summary of a complicated process and set of laws.
 For a detailed personal analysis of a foreign-born spouse's eligibility for a green card, and help with the application process, talk to an experienced U.S. immigration attorney.